Icinga/icinga2/doc/6-distributed-monitoring.md

   --------------------|--------------------
   Common name (CN)    | **Required.** The common name for the satellite/client.
 By convention this should be the FQDN.

-Example for the client `icinga2-client1.localdomain` generating a ticket on the master node `icinga2-master1.localdomain`:
+The following example shows how to generate a ticket on the master node `icinga2-master1.localdomain` for the client `icinga2-client1.localdomain`:

     [root@icinga2-master1.localdomain /]# icinga2 pki ticket --cn icinga2-client1.localdomain